johngibbons/jmgblog/pages/2017-07-02-js-gotchas/index.md

 #### Answer:

 ```
-'f, o, o'
+'f,o,o'
 ```

 #### Explanation:

 Arrays are converted to strings when combined using the `+` operator.
-Empty arrays are coerced into empty strings `''`, and arrays of strings or numbers are coerced into the form `'f, o, o'`.
-The result of this expression will therefore be the string `'f, o, o'`.
+Empty arrays are coerced into empty strings `''`, and arrays of strings or numbers are coerced into the form `'f,o,o'`.
+The result of this expression will therefore be the string `'f,o,o'`.

 <iframe src="https://giphy.com/embed/vpxsRkXfO7KDe" width="480" height="260" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>